 What you will need:

 - A camera that enables you to change the settings manually, preferably a camera that can be set to capture bracketed photos automatically.
 It doesn’t have to be a reflex camera; any camera will do, but you have to be able to change the settings.
 If you can’t change the settings but you can take photographs in RAW format that will also do, as you will see later on in the article.

 - A tripod.
 This allows you to take a couple of different photographs without messing up your frame or shot.

 - Photo editing software.
 This can be anything from Photoshop to GIMP, which is free to download.

-Next you are going to learn how to make HDR images.
-There are two ways of making one.
+Next you’re going to learn how to make HDR images.
+There are two ways of making them.
 The first method I’m going to explain takes longer but it has a better result.
-Here are the steps:
+Here are the steps.

 If you don’t want to go out and take five different photographs but still want to know how to create HDR images then I’ve got good news for you.
 If you have a camera that has the ability to capture images in RAW format you can take one photograph (one with neutral lighting, meaning not over or underexposed) and create four additional images digitally and then merging those together.

 About the Author

 Robin Lipton is a photography enthusiast who regularly blogs about all things photography.